no-venv/modded-darkreader/README.md

 ## how 2 install - browsers

-chrome ppl:
+### chrome:

+load the unpacked "darkreader" folder

 https://github.com/web-scrobbler/web-scrobbler/wiki/Install-an-unpacked-extension

-firefox ppl:
+### firefox:

 you need to install the developer edition of firefox first

-when you're done, make your way over to the `about:addons` page, click that gear icon and press load addon from file (zip "darkreader" folder first!)
+when you're done, make your way over to the `about:addons` page, click that gear icon and press load addon from file

+load the "darkreader.zip" file

 ## how 2 install - server